ericmjl/pyds-cli/docs/index.md

 ## Why this project exists?

+We started by asking the simple questions:

+> Why do I have to memorize 4 bash incantations in order to release a Python package?

+> Why do I have to remember so many _sequences_ of commands to do anything?

+> What is the kind of tooling that we need to support making "good" workflows easy?

-PyDS was born out of the frustration of needing to memorize commands from a smattering of tools and repetitively recall a particular folder structure from memory in order to set up my projects and perform common tasks (such as Python package publishing).
+PyDS was born out in response to these questions.
+We'd rather avoid the frustration of memorizing commands from a smattering of tools and repetitively recalling a particular folder structure from memory in order to set up my projects and perform common tasks (such as Python package publishing).